-Citation: Dinneen B, Stack J. Atypical antinuclear matrix protein 2-positive dermatomyositis presenting with anasarca and bulbar weakness after coronavirus disease 2019 infection requiring mechanical ventilation.
-Arch Rheumatol 2024;39(x):-ii. doi: 10.46497/ArchRheumatol.2024.10520.
+Citation: Dinneen B, Stack J. Atypical antinuclear matrix protein 2-positive dermatomyositis presenting with anasarca and bulbar weakness after COVID-19 infection requiring mechanical ventilation.
+Arch Rheumatol 2024;39(2):312-313. doi: 10.46497/ArchRheumatol.2024.10520.

-This is an open access article under the terms of the Creative Commons Attribution-NonCommercial License, which permits use, distribution and reproduction in any medium, provided the original work is properly cited and is not used for commercial purposes (http://creativecommons.org/Licenses/by-nc/4.0/). methylprednisolone (1.5 g in total), followed by oral taper and a course of intravenous immunoglobulin (2 g/kg).
-The patient was initiated on mycophenolate 500 mg twice daily.
+This is an open access article under the terms of the Creative Commons Attribution-NonCommercial License, which permits use, distribution and reproduction in any medium, provided the original work is properly cited and is not used for commercial purposes (http://creativecommons.org/licenses/by-nc/4.0/).